(c) Original Artist. All images remain the property of their original creator.

 - When you begin, gently move the planchette in a clockwise direction around the board (this is supposed to warm it up).

 - To end the session, immediately move the planchette to ‘goodbye’.
-Even if you are upset/scared/bored/convinced it’s all a pile of crap, always end the session properly by saying goodbye before removing your fingers from the planchette.
+Even if you are upset/scared/bored/convinced it’s all a pile of crap, always end the session properly by saying goodbye and moving your planchette to the goodbye area before removing your fingers.

 - If you suspect you have contacted an unpleasant entity then you should destroy the board by covering it with a salt, basil mix/holy water if you believe and bury the pieces in the earth – NEVER BURN IT.